gapotchenko/Turbo-CocoR/README.md

    > turbo-coco new grammar MyLang.atg
    ```

-3. Create the customizable frame files for a scanner and parser (a frame file defines the basic code structure of a generated file):
+3. Create the customizable frame files for a scanner and parser:

    ``` sh
    > turbo-coco new frame scanner parser
    ```

+   A frame file defines the basic code structure of a generated file.

 Now you can generate the actual scanner and parser source files from your grammar: